KingCowfish/Live-Project-Contributions/README.md

 <hr>

 <p>My first foray into collaborative software development took place during my time at The Tech Academy when they had me work with my fellow students on a full scale MVC application in C#.
 Not only was it a great opportunity to add features and fix bugs, but it was
-also helpful in incrasing my confidence by teaching me that I am capable of this sort of work and in introducing me to software development on a professional level.
+also helpful in increasing my confidence by teaching me that I am capable of this sort of work and in introducing me to software development on a professional level.

 The two week sprint allowed each student to work on both front and back end stories for an employee management website for a construction company.
 During the week we would have daily standup meetings and at the end of each week we would have a sprint retrospective.
 Due to my own personal time constraints, I focused a bit more on <a href="#front-end-stories">front end</a> stories though I did complete one <a href="#back-end-stories">back end</a> story that I am proud of.